FinlayMcK/Holocron/Untitled.md

 	We Chose

 - OS Installation
-	1. Insert Micro SD card into the dedicated slot on the Raspbeerry Pi 400
+	1. Insert Micro SD card into the dedicated slot on the Raspberry Pi 400
 	2. Power on the Pi and

 ## Software